nlpersECJTU/NLP-Projects-For-Beginner/README.md

    BERT + CRF      |    95.33       |    78.63         |   50.22
    BERT + Span     |    95.97       |    79.98         |   51.13

-Note that, the F1 results on ClueNer and Weibo are not comparable with the F1 scores in recent Papers.
+Note that, the F1 results on ClueNer and Weibo are not comparable with the F1 scores reported in recent Papers.

 ## P4 Parser
 ### Dependency Parser